ClinicalTrials.Veeva

 Inclusion:

-1. High-altitude residents or long-term dwellers (defined as continuous residence at ≥2,500 meters above sea level for ≥1 year), with no history of travel to low-altitude areas in the preceding 2 months and no planned travel to low-altitude areas during the study period;
+2. High-altitude residents or long-term dwellers (continuous residence at ≥2500 meters above sea level for at least 1 year), with no travel history to low-altitude areas in the past 3 months;

-3. Diagnosed with CMS per the Qinghai CMS Criteria: Hemoglobin (Hb): Men: ≥210 g/L Women: ≥190 g/L At least one symptom/sign: headache, dizziness, dyspnea and/or palpitations, sleep disturbances, fatigue, localized cyanosis, burning sensation in palms/soles, venous dilatation, muscle/joint pain, loss of appetite, poor concentration or memory changes.
-CMS score ≥6;
+3. Hemoglobin (Hb): Men: ≥210 g/L, Women: ≥190 g/L; at least one symptom or sign: headache, dizziness, dyspnea, palpitations, sleep disturbances, fatigue, localized cyanosis, burning sensation in palms/soles, venous dilatation, muscle/joint pain, loss of appetite, poor concentration, or memory changes; CMS total score ≥6;

 Exclusion:

-4. patients with contraindications to study procedures: erythrocytapheresis, pulmonary function tests, incremental shuttle walk test et al, including conditions such as pneumothorax, impaired consciousness, severe arrhythmia, or significant coagulation disorders et al.;
+4. Patients with contraindications to study procedures (including erythrocytapheresis, pulmonary function tests, or incremental shuttle walk test), such as impaired consciousness, pneumothorax, severe arrhythmia, or significant coagulation disorders;

 Trial design